ben-herm/Isracard-Assignment/README.md

 ## Apk build

-once the project is completed you can [Generate a signed APK](https://facebook.github.io/react-native/docs/signed-apk-android.htmlsign) and set up your gradle variables as instructed. then, type:
+Once the project is completed you can [Generate a signed APK](https://facebook.github.io/react-native/docs/signed-apk-android.htmlsign) and set up your gradle variables as instructed. then, type:
 ``` ruby